 Middle Tennessee State University’s School of Nursing is listed among the top nursing programs in the region, according to recently released rankings by a nursing advocacy website.

-Earning a nursing degree could be a pathway to a promising career, as employment for registered nurses alone is projected to grow by more than 20 percent by 2022, according to the Bureau of Labor Statistics, with average salaries of $60,000 and higher.
+Earning a nursing degree could be a pathway to a promising career, as the Bureau of Labor Statistics reports that employment for registered nurses alone is projected to grow by more than 20 percent by 2022 with average salaries of $60,000 and higher.

 “MTSU always knew it had a high quality and nationally competitive School of Nursing,” MTSU Provost Brad Bartel said.
 “These rankings affirm the quality and value of the program.
 It is a major achievement.”